 3. Jack and master of a single niche

-In this age of the internet, any person can express their opinion on social media networks and build an ample following base.
+In this age of the internet, anyone can express their opinion on social media networks and build a credible following base.

 But, that doesn’t mean your audience will trust their recommendations.

-Because familiarity is not the only check-box on the list to become a credible influencer.
-The most credible and influential recommendations come from the people who are also the experts of that niche.
+Because familiarity is not the only check-box on the list to become a credible influencer, the most reasonable and influential recommendations come from the people who are also the experts in that niche.

-Here, the micro influencer wins the game because they only preach what they know the best.
-Whereas big influencers, who do not have specific domain expertise, fail to obtain people’s trust looking for buying recommendations.
+Here, the micro-influencer wins the game because they only preach what they know the best.
+In contrast, big influencers, who do not have specific domain expertise, fail to obtain people’s trust looking for buying recommendations.

 Moreover, since these low-key influencers keep posting around a specific niche, the audience following them is also highly targeted and specific to a particular domain.
 It opens up doors for brands looking to target niche audiences and achieve higher conversion rates.

 4. Churns out higher conversions at a lower price

 With their highly targeted niche audience, micro-influencers churn out a 20% higher conversion rate than big influencers at a comparatively lower price.